 The ideal SCR range for any infield soil is between 0.5 and 1.0.
 Fields with an Elevated SCR (between 1.0 and 2.0) can often improve performance by adding a topdressing.

-Soils with a High SCR (between 2.0 and 3.0) will definitely need to be amended to get to the idea range.
+Soils with a High SCR (between 2.0 and 3.0) will definitely need to be amended to get to the ideal range.
 Overall sand content and sand size distribution will also need to be adjusted in these fields.
 High SCR infield soils will typically be very slippery or greasy when wet, and very dusty when dry.
 Both of these conditions are due to excessive silt content in the infield soil.

 Excessive SCR fields (above 3.0) are very high in silt and usually high in fine or very fine sand content as well.
 That combination of Excessive SCR and high fine to very fine sand content results in extremely unstable infield soils when wet.